-Payable to the "American University in Dubai", IBAN number AE470230000001000321229 at the Commercial Bank of Dubai, Dubai Head Office, swift code: CBDUAEADDXB.
+Payable to the "American University in Dubai" account number: 1000351229, IBAN number AE47023000001000351229 at the Commercial Bank of Dubai, Dubai Head Office, swift code: CBDUAEADDXB.
 Include student name and I.D.# on the payment details.
+Students should ensure that they cover wire transfer or conversion rate charges and that amount received by AUD is net.

-Credit Card (Paid via written authorization)
+Credit Card (Paid Via Written Authorization)

-By filling out a Credit Card Authorization Form, available online or at the Finance Office, and faxing this form to AUD Finance Office +971 4 399 4566.
+By filling out a Credit Card Authorization Form, available online or at the Finance Office, and faxing this form to AUD Finance Office +971 4 399 4566 or emailing finance@aud.edu.
 Only Visa and Master Cards are accepted.